What are cryptocurrency exchanges? How do they work? What exchanges are out and how can I use them profitably?

 Cryptocurrency exchanges are similar to the traditional stock exchanges that you know.

-The only difference being that, whereas traditional stock exchanges facilitate the buying and selling of shares of companies and other financial instruments, crypto exchanges facilitate the trading of cryptocurrencies against another or with fiat money.
+The only difference is that, whereas traditional stock exchanges facilitate the buying and selling of shares of companies and other financial instruments, crypto exchanges facilitate the trading of cryptocurrencies against another or with fiat money.

 The Two Main Categories of Cryptocurrency Exchanges